 Reference an on-device basemap

-You may want your mobile workers to download only operational layers and not the basemap of a map, instead using a basemap you created to copy directly to their devices.
-When you author your map, specify a tile package to use for the offline basemap as part of the advanced offline options.
+You may want mobile workers to download only operational layers and not the basemap of a map, instead using a basemap you created to copy directly to their devices.
+When you author your map, specify a tile package to use for the offline basemap on the Offline page of the Field Maps web app or on in the item details for the map.
 If that basemap is on their device, only operational layers are downloaded.
 If the referenced basemap isn't on the device, the mobile worker can continue to download the map's default basemap with the operational layers.
-See Use a tile package for the offline basemap in ArcGIS Online or Use a tile package for the offline basemap in ArcGIS Enterprise.
+See Set the offline basemap for more information.

-Specifying a basemap for offline use with ArcGIS Enterprise requires version 10.7 or later.
+Specifying a basemap for offline use is supported in ArcGIS Enterprise 10.7 or later.

 Use an Esri basemap on ArcGIS Enterprise